 Is teeth whitening safe?

 Most conventional whitening treatments are safe as long as you use them as recommended.
 As with any health regimen, there are certain risks involved.
 If you desire to use at home dental teeth whitening products, we highly recommend you first schedule a checkup and cleaning at your local dentist and make sure you are a good candidate for home products.
-Our dental office even offers an at home teeth whitening kits for patients that are good candidates.
+Our dental office even offers an at-home teeth whitening kits for patients in the Lafayette, LA, area that are good candidates.
 Teeth whitening is generally meant for those who already have a healthy dental profile and are simply looking for a brighter smile.
 Some potential risks for teeth whitening products are:

 - Allergic reactions.
 Be sure to thoroughly check ingredients to make sure you are not allergic to any of the ingredients.